You know you can instantly make your doggy’s day by tossing a bite of whatever you’re eating their way.

 We’re not going to recommend that human food is ever the right choice for your dog, but if you’re going to give them fruit you should know which of them are actually toxic.

-For the most part fruit is safe for your dog (and hearing them crunch on watermelon is delightful), but you’ll want to make sure you avoid pitted fruit for two main reasons:
+For the most part fruit, like most plants, is safe for your dog (and hearing them crunch on watermelon is delightful), but you’ll want to make sure you avoid pitted fruit for two main reasons:

 - Fruits that have big pits, like nectarines or apricots, can cause a blockage in your dog’s intestines which would require surgery.